dan-reznik/conway-game-of-life/README.md

 The [Game of
 Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), also known
 simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
-The game is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves, or, for advanced players, by creating patterns with particular properties.

 ## Survival rules: